-The above link provides information on deficit irrigation and using the Water Optimizer tool developed by UNL.
+Information on deficit irrigation and how to use the Water Optimizer tool developed by UNL.

-Average net irrigation needs across the sate of Nebraska vary from 6" or less in eastern Nebraska to 14" in western Nebraska.
+Average net irrigation needs across the sate of Nebraska vary from 6 inches or less in eastern Nebraska to 14 inches in western Nebraska.

 Estimated corn water needs for each stage of growth can be seen in table I of the NebGuide listed above.
 Daily water use estimates can vary greatly across the state, and from year to year making average water use rates just that estimates.